opsit-io/opsit-explang-core/README.md

 ### Pluggable parsers for language syntax

-Explang comes with two parsers for LISP like languages:
+Explang Core comes with two parsers for LISP like languages:
-- lisp - recursive parser that a sub-set of Common Lisp parser features.
+- lisp - recursive parser that implements a sub-set of Common Lisp parser features.
 - sexp - simple S-exp parser that is written imperatively (no depth limit because of JVM stack).

-There is a parser with a Julia-like Algebraic syntax:
+There is a parser with a Julia-like Algebraic syntax in a separate project:
 - [opsit-explang-alg-parser](https://github.com/opsit-io/opsit-explang-alg-parser)

 ### Modularity and adaptability